roger-that-dev/nerd-athletic-blog/README.md

 ### Todo

 * Post page
-    * Author hyperlink doesn't go anywhere.
     * Some other post markdown styles are missing probably.
-    * Mobile mode - all fonts need to be a bit smaller.
 * CSS
     * Remove duplicate CSS styles.
     * Clean up the CSS so it is properly categorised.